-The names and biographies of each member of our Board of Directors are set forth in this proxy statement under "PROPOSAL 1: ELECTION OF DIRECTORS," beginning on page 44 of this proxy statement.
-All nine of the nominees are current members of our Board of Directors and are nominees for reelection to the Board.
+The names and biographies of each member of our Board of Directors are set forth in this proxy statement under "PROPOSAL 1: ELECTION OF DIRECTORS," beginning on page 52 of this proxy statement.
+All of the current members of our Board of Directors, other than Mr. Bradford, are nominees for re-election to the Board.
+Mr. Bradford intends to retire as a director effective as of the Annual Meeting and will not stand for re-election.